 Phonics is the first important step in learning to read.
-Children are taught to recognise the sounds that letters make and these sounds are blended from left to right to make a word.
+Children are taught to:

-In Year 1, children complete the phonics screening check to confirm their progress against national standards.
+In the summer term of Year 1, children complete the phonics screening check to confirm their progress against national standards.
 Any children who do not achieve the threshold mark at this time are given additional help in Year 2 to secure their phonic knowledge.

-Below is a useful video for parents in order to help them to pronounce sounds correctly when helping their child at home;
+Below is a useful video for parents to help children to pronounce sounds correctly when they are practising at home.